cubantonystark/_synth_nerf_dataset_creator/README.md

  I hardcoded those values by referencing [NVIDIA's Instant NeRF](https://github.com/NVlabs/instant-ngp)'s rendering GUI.
 You are more than welcome to change them to fit your needs.<br>
  The datasets are split with view indices.
 For example, "``train (0..100)``, ``valid (100..200)`` and ``test (200..400)``" mean the first 100 views for training, 100-199th views for validation, and 200-399th views for testing.
 <br>
-# Usage
+## Usage
- Have [Colmap](https://colmap.github.io/index.html) installed in your system and added to your system PATH.<br>
+- Have [Colmap](https://colmap.github.io/index.html) installed in your system and added to your system PATH.<br>
-Create an images folder and add the photos you want for the dataset.<br>
+- Create an images folder and add the photos you want for the dataset.<br>
- Run python data_handler.py.<br>
+- Run python data_handler.py.<br>
- At the end of processing, you should now have an [NSVF](https://github.com/facebookresearch/NSVF) style formatted dataset to train onto the implementation.<br>
+- The tool will convert .JPG files to .PNG format and also resize to a standard 800 x 800.
+This is done for ease of use and potential processiung issues later.<br>
- The tool will convert JPG files to PNG format and also resize to a standard 800 x 800.
+- At the end of processing, you should now have an [NSVF](https://github.com/facebookresearch/NSVF) style formatted dataset to train onto the implementation.<br>

-# Acknowledgments
+## Acknowledgments
 [AI葵, kwea123](https://github.com/kwea123) for his amazing work in the instant NeRF field.<br>
 [NVIDIA Research Projects](https://github.com/NVlabs) for their breakthroughs in this field.<br>
 [Meta -Formerly Facebook- Research](https://github.com/facebookresearch)